andiblas/website-crawler/README.md

 #### Arguments
 - `URL` URL to crawl
+- `DEPTH` Sets the crawling depth.
+The depth is delimited by each time the crawler continues crawling on new discovered pages.
+Must be greater than 0.
-- `RECURSION_LIMIT` Sets the amount of times the crawler will continue crawling in links found in a page.
+- `MAX_CONCURRENCY` Sets the maximum concurrent requests the crawler can do.
 Must be greater than 0.
 - `TIMEOUT` Request timeout used to get webpages in milliseconds.
 Must be greater than 0.
 - `RETRIES` The number of retries the crawler will try to fetch a page in case of errors.
 Must be 0 or greater than 0.